Ministry of the Interior announces statutory public holidays and commemorative days in the Republic of Ghana for the year 2025.

 Africa Unity Day

-Ghana celebrates Africa Unity Day as a commemorative holiday every 25 May to commemorate the founding of the Organisation of African Unity on 24 May in the year 1963.
-Today, this organisation is called The African Union.
+Ghana celebrates Africa Unity Day as a commemorative holiday every May 25 to commemorate the founding of the Organisation of African Unity on May 24, 1963.
+Today, this organization is called the African Union.

 Note: Africa Unity Day is a Commemorative Day, hence they are not observed as public holidays.